 Camping is permitted only in the campground.
 Camping is not allowed in the backcountry or along any park road or trail.

-People who can legally possess firearms under applicable federal, state, and local laws may legally possess firearms in this park.
+Using firearms is prohibited in the park.
+However, people who can legally possess firearms under applicable federal, state, and local laws may legally possess firearms in this park.
 You must understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 Read more about firearms regulations in national parks.

 Pets on a leash (6 feet max) are allowed on public park roads, parking areas, established picnic areas, paved trails to overlooks, and the campground.
 Pets are not allowed on trails and in any backcountry area.
 Read more about pets at Natural Bridges.